zostay/raku-DOM-Tiny/README.md

 E:empty
 -------

-An E element that has no children (including text nodes).
+An E element that has no children (including text nodes, meaning the element does not even contain whitespace).

     my $empty = $dom.find(':empty');